metason/SpatialReasoner/README.md

 }
 ```

-### Deduced Object Attributes
+### Derived Object Attributes

-The following attributes will be automatically deduced from the declared attributes:
+The following attributes will be automatically derived from the declared attributes:

 ```swift
 {